nemomobile-ux/nemo-device-config-virtualbox/README.md

 # Nemo Configs for VirtualBox image

-WIP - not working, in bootloop and lipstick crashes with segfault.

 The current KS is added under ks subfolder and will be removed in future.

 To generate image, run